 Prepares Daily Cash Deposits and Remote Deposit Capture on all Electronic Deposits

 Submits Bi-Weekly Turnovers to Town Treasurer

 Attends Finance Committee Budgetary Meetings when asked

-Prepares Bi-Weekly Payroll Sheets for the Collector's Department
+Prepares Bi-Monthly Payroll Sheets for the Collector's Department

 Oversees all 5 of the Computer Collection Programs with the Town's Software Vendor